.300 Remington Ultra Magnum: History

 Both Remington and Dakota Arms purchased the brass designed by Noburo Uno for use in their own experimentation and cartridge development.
 In 1999 Remington released the first of a series of cartridges virtually identical to the Canadian Magnum cartridges which featured a slightly wider body, increased taper, and shallower shoulders and named it the .300 Remington Ultra Magnum.
-Dakota too released their own version of the cartridge but chose not to turn down the rim and shortened the case to work in a standard length action.
-Remington would go on to design their own shortened versions of the Ultra Magnum cartridge which they were to call the Remington Short Action Ultra Magnum or RSAUM for short.
+Dakota too released their own version of the cartridge but chose not to turn down the rim and shortened the case to work in a standard-length action.
+Remington would go on to design their own shortened versions of the Ultra Magnum cartridge which they were to call the Remington Short Action Ultra Magnum (RSAUM), which competed against the Winchester Short Magnum line.

-Design & Specification
+Specifications

 The .300 Remington Ultra Magnum is a member of the Remington Ultra Magnum cartridge family based on the .404 Jeffery via the Canadian Magnum cartridges.
 As these cartridges feature wider bodies than the belted magnums based on the .375 H&H case, these cartridges have greater case capacities than their corresponding full length belted Magnum cartridges such as the 7 mm Shooting Times Westerner, the .300 Weatherby Magnum, .340 Weatherby Magnum and the .375 Ackley Improved.

 The .300 RUM features a rebated rim much like the .300 Canadian Magnum so as to allow the cartridge to function in the Remington M700 action without having to increase the bolt and bolt face diameter of the action.
 Unlike the belted Magnum cases based on the .375 H&H Magnum cartridge, the .300 RUM does not have a belt.
 All things being equal, a beltless cartridge would feed more reliably and more smoothly than a belted cartridge.
 Furthermore, as this is a beltless cartridge headspacing is designed to take place on the shoulder, which is considered beneficial by some as it is thought to promote accuracy and prolong case life of the cartridge.
 As modern belted magnums such as 7mm Remington Magnum and .300 Winchester Magnum actually headspace on the shoulder despite retaining the belt found on their parent cartridge, belted or unbelted is basically irrelevant in discussions of modern cartridges, and particularly so in discussions of unbelted cartridges.